PEELO1994/VPN-HH/Step-by-step-installation.md

 After this we typed in this command, that will start the service automaticly when system boots:

-    $sudo systemctl enable openvpn@server ( if everything went well,this command will start the service automaticly when system boots)
+    $sudo systemctl enable openvpn@VPNSERVER ( if everything went well,this command will start the service automaticly when system boots)

 ## Create Client Configuration Infrastructure